raphaelquast/EOmaps/docs/index.rst

 ------------

-EOmaps provides many useful tools to create highly customized the maps.
+EOmaps provides many useful tools to customize your maps.

 .. list-table::